buildo/react-components/src/Meter/README.md

 Follow these high-level rules:
 - do not show a progress indicator for actions that typically require less than a second
+  - *example: loading a simple modal view*
 - show a simple indicator (no label) for actions that typically require less than 10 seconds
+  - *example: preparing a PDF document for download*
 - show a full indicator with the percentage for longer actions and, if possible, a time estimate
+  - *example: upgrading an on-premises application via a web admin console*

 Only use one color for the progress indicator.